dwyl/phase-three/plan.md

 + CRM - so many thoughts to write out on this

+There are many 'small' enhancements we will be making to increase the effectiveness of our own workflow.
+Each should be evaluated as a potential product.

 ### Services
 + Split into two sections: consulting and development
   + Consulting again split in two: